HLR/DomiKnowS/docs/Getting Started/evaluation.md

 Subclass_of_LearningBasedProgram(...,metric={'ILP': PRF1Tracker(DatanodeCMMetric()),\
     'softmax': PRF1Tracker(DatanodeCMMetric('local/argmax'))},...)
 ```
-In which the 'Subclass_of_LearningBasedProgram' can be 'SolverPOIProgram' , 'PrimalDualProgram' or any other subclass of LearningBasedProgram.
+In which the `Subclass_of_LearningBasedProgram` can be `SolverPOIProgram` , `PrimalDualProgram` or any other subclass of LearningBasedProgram.
 The input value of metric can be a pythonn dict or a single metric class.
 In the provided example we give metric a dict with two values.
 As a result, this program will print the metrics for the program with and without 'ILP'.

 But suppose we don't want the ILP results.
 In that case case we can simply define our metric like: